Keep Your Distance: Land Division With Separation: A General Impossibility Result

-Let each of $S_1, \dots, S_{n-1}$ consist of all odd-numbered vertices, and let $S_n$ consist of all even-numbered vertices (see \Cref{fig:impossibility}).
-If $n=2$, then the $\ell_\infty$ distance between two vertices from the same set is $\sqrt{2}$, while the $\ell_\infty$ distance between a vertex in $S_1$ and a vertex in $S_2$ is $1/\sqrt{2}$.
 Now, suppose $n\ge 3$, and consider any set of representatives.
 If two representatives coincide, the distance between them is $0$.
-Else, the representatives of $S_1, \dots, S_{n-1}$ are all distinct, so no matter which representative we choose for $S_n$, there will be two representatives that correspond to adjacent vertices of the $2n$-gon; since the respective edge is not axis-parallel, the $\ell_\infty$ distance between them is less than $1$.
+Else, the representatives of $S_1, \dots, S_{n-1}$ are all distinct, so no matter which representative we choose for $S_n$, there will be two representatives that correspond to adjacent vertices of the $2n$-gon.
+Since the edge connecting these two representatives is not axis-parallel, the $\ell_\infty$ distance between them is less than~$1$.

 It remains to argue that the distance between any two points from the same set is more than $1$.
-Fix two such points, say $a$ and $b$.
+Fix two such points $a$ and $b$.
 Note that for $n>2$ the angles of the regular $2n$-gon are obtuse.
 Hence, if $a$ and $b$ have exactly one vertex of the $2n$-gon between them, by the law of cosines the $\ell_2$ distance between $a$ and $b$ is greater than $\sqrt{2}$; otherwise, the $\ell_2$ distance is even higher.
-This means that the $\ell_\infty$ distance between $a$ and $b$ is greater than $1$.
+It follows that the $\ell_\infty$ distance between $a$ and~$b$ is greater than $1$.
+Hence, the sets $S_1,\dots,S_n$ satisfy the claimed properties. \end{proof}

+\begin{theorem} For every family $U$ of usable pieces, integer $n\geq 2$, separation parameter $s>0$, and real number $r>0$, there exists a land division instance with $n$ agents in which no $s$-separated allocation gives every agent $i$ a value of at least $r\cdot\emph{MMS}_i^{n,s}$. \end{theorem}